SakiiCode/lv_bevy_ecs/README.md

 There is an example project targeting the Cheap Yellow Display (ESP32) with `std` enabled: [lvgl-bevy-demo](https://github.com/SakiiCode/lvgl-bevy-demo)

+### LVGL Global Allocator

+A [global allocator](https://github.com/SakiiCode/lv_bevy_ecs/blob/master/src/allocator.rs) for Rust leveraging the [LVGL memory allocator](https://docs.lvgl.io/9.4/API/stdlib/lv_mem_h.html) is provided, but not enabled by default.
+Can be enabled with the feature `lvgl_alloc`.
+This will make all dynamic memory to be allocated by LVGL internal memory manager.

 ## But I don't want to use an ECS...

 Enabling the `no_ecs` feature unlocks some functions that allow you to bring your own storage solution.